jxandercrawford/NewsAPI/README.md

 explaination:

-Will query New York Times news rss feed in the College Basketball section for the term tournament
+Will query New York Times news rss feed in the College Basketball section for the term "tournament"

 #### Requirements: